Which boating knot do you want to learn?

 Here you can find our anchors

-Soft schackel
+Soft shackel

 In this video you will learn how to make your own soft schackel.
 A soft schackel is a useful tool in sailing that can be used to connect different types of lines and ropes.
 To make a soft schackel, you need a strong rope, a splicing needle and wire.